Ougon Peaches

 Nutritional Value

-Ougon peaches are a good source of vitamin C to boost the immune system and vitamin A to maintain healthy organ functioning.
-The fruits are also a source of antioxidants to protect the cells against free radical damage, fiber to regulate the digestive tract, phosphorus and calcium to strengthen bones and teeth, and other amounts of iron, magnesium, and manganese.
+Ougon peaches are a source of vitamin C to boost the immune system, potassium to balance fluid levels within the body, and vitamin A to maintain healthy organ functioning.
+The fruits also provide antioxidants to protect the cells against free radical damage, fiber to regulate the digestive tract, calcium to strengthen bones and teeth, iron to build the protein hemoglobin for oxygen transport through the bloodstream, and other nutrients, including magnesium, phosphorus, copper, folate, niacin, vitamin E, and manganese.

 Applications